-The RIHPHC is the state agency for historic preservation and heritage programs.
-The RIHPHC operates the statewide historic preservation program that identifies and protects historic buildings, districts, structures, objects, and sites.
-The Commission also develops and carries out programs to document and celebrate the rich cultural heritage of Rhode Island's people.
+The RIHPHC is the state agency for historic preservation and heritage programs, established by the State Historic Preservation Act in 1968 following the passage of the National Historic Preservation Act (NHPA).
+The NHPA sets federal policy for preservation, which the RIHPHC carries out by operating the statewide historic preservation program that identifies and protects historic buildings, districts, structures, objects, and sites.
+The NHPA also authorizes the Historic Preservation Fund, through which the RIHPHC receives annual federal appropriations to carry out its preservation activities.
+The Commission also develops and carries out state-funded programs to document and celebrate the cultural heritage of Rhode Island's people.